Get insider access

 Additional Controls Voice Assistant

 The Beats Studio Pro have good controls.
 They provide all the basic functions for controlling audio playback, phone calls, and switching between ANC and 'Transparency' mode, which lets you hear your surroundings without removing the headphones.
 There's no audio feedback when a command is registered, but the controls are all physical buttons that you can hear click.
-When connected via USB-C, ANC and 'Transparency' mode are disabled, and you can cycle between EQ presets with the power button.
+When connected via USB-C, ANC and 'Transparency' mode are disabled, but you can cycle between EQ presets with the power button.
 These EQs are only available when you're using the USB-C cable and are only accessible with the onboard controls.
-There are also volume controls, but you don't get any audio cue for reaching minimum and maximum volume.
+There are also volume controls, but you don't get an audio cue for reaching minimum or maximum volume.
+Below are the default controls on the Beats Studio Pro.

 The 'b' button: